tonyliang19/sockeye-doc/README.md

 - Once you ssh into the platform, your pwd likely to be: `/home/$USER`, whereas `$USER` is default environment variable and you should also have `ALLOC=the allocation code`, if not defined you could add it to `~/.bash_profile`.
 - You will be working in two main directories: `/arc/project/$ALLOC/$USER` or `/scratch/$ALLOC/$USER`.
 The first one is to store final results/outputs of your works, the latter one for all other purposes, and recommended to use for experiments. **NOTE**: Defining the two paths into two env would ease your life much.

+    ** Project storage is mounted read-write on login, data transfer and interactive nodes but read-only on compute nodes.**

 Directories on sockeye:
 - home: /home/$cwl
     + coding scripts, pipelines that you don't want to share